xgfone/go-tools/README.md

-parse        | Convert something from a string to `bool`, `int`, `uint`, `float`, or from a certain type to string, etc. pool         | Some simple convenient pools, such as `BufPool`, `GoPool`, etc. slice        | Get a value from a slice and check whether a value exists in a slice. tags         | Manage the tags in a struct. tbucket      | The Simple Token Bucket like `HTB` in Linux `TC`. utils        | Some utility functions, which are classified to a certain package.
+parse        | Convert something from a string to `bool`, `int`, `uint`, `float`, or from a certain type to string, etc. pool         | Some simple convenient pools, such as `BufPool`, `GoPool`, etc. slice        | Get a value from a slice and check whether a value exists in a slice. str          | str is the supplement of the standard library of strings. tags         | Manage the tags in a struct. tbucket      | The Simple Token Bucket like `HTB` in Linux `TC`. utils        | Some utility functions, which are classified to a certain package.